Chinese vs Mandarin 🤔 What’s the Truth?

 Chinese vs Mandarin – Other Dialects

-As we’ve already mentioned, Chinese is made up of well over 200 dialects so rather than take you through every single one, here are the most well known and where they are commonly spoken:
+Rather than take you through every single one, here are the most well-known and where they are commonly spoken:

 Dialect Name | Where It’s Spoken | Example of the Dialect |